 - The Radnor Arms - new - gorgeous pub which is dog friendly and has an outside seating area too.
 This is one of my favourites.

-- dogs are allowed on all beaches October 1st - April 30th and can be on or off lead.
+- my understanding is that dogs are allowed on all beaches October 1st - April 30th and can be on or off lead.